 Wood Pellet Boilers Explained

-We’ve all heard of wood pellet boilers, but we often dismiss them as we’ve heard they’re a lot of hassle to look after or they cost a fortune to service and even that need to be cleaned out every day.
+We’ve all heard of wood pellet boilers, but we often dismiss them as we’ve heard they’re a lot of hassle to look after or they cost a fortune to service and even that they need to be cleaned out every day.

 To an extent these are myths and half truths, so I’m going to give you the truth on wood pellet boilers, including the bad side so keep reading.